cloudfoundry/cf-deployment/README.md

   this file overrides the static IP addresses assigned to some instance groups, as GCP networking features allow them to all co-exist on the same subnet despite being spread across multiple AZs.
+- `operations/tcp-routing-gcp.yml` - this ops file adds TCP router and routing api for GCP.
+  Not directly compatible with the `use-postgres` ops file;
+  see that ops file's entry
+  for details.
 - `operations/use-postgres.yml` -
   replaces the MySQL instance group with a postgres instance group.
   **Warning**: this will lead to total data loss if applied to an existing deployment with MySQL or removed from an existing deployment with postgres.
-  Not currently compatible with
-  the `tcp-routing-gcp` ops file.
+  Requires an additional ops file to work with the `tcp-routing-gcp` ops file.
-- `operations/tcp-routing-gcp.yml` - this ops file adds TCP router and routing api for GCP.
-  Not currently compatible with
-  the `use-postgres` ops file.
+  See the next entry for details.
+- `use-postgres-tcp-routing` - builds on
+  `tcp-routing-gcp` and `use-postgres`
+  to use the postgres database for TCP routing.
+  Must come after the other two.

 ## Deploying to `bosh-lite`
 To deploy to bosh-lite: